 Transition and Monitoring

 In the summer term, prior to secondary transfer, a visit is made to all feeder schools.
-Parents of children on the SEND register are invited into school to meet Mrs Williams and Mrs Young to discuss provision.
-Balcarras School subject teachers are briefed with details of pupil need through the SEND register and a 'Pupil Passport' that gives a profile of the pupil's strengths and weaknesses, and suggests strategies to use in the classroom.
+Parents of children on the SEND register are invited into school to meet Mrs Young and Mrs Mc Kenzie to discuss provision.
+Balcarras School subject teachers are briefed with details of pupil needs through the SEND register and a 'Pupil Passport' that gives a profile of the pupil's strengths and weaknesses, and suggests strategies to use in the classroom.
 On entry to the school pupils have their literacy skills assessed and a graduated approach of action and provision is implemented.
 All pupils at the level of SEN Support/Statement/EHCP will have a Pupil Passport and a provision map.
 Their progress will be monitored across the curriculum and reviews will be held at least twice a year.
 Parents are invited to contact the department at any time if they have concerns about their child's progress.

 For more detail, please see the school’s special needs policy